University of California San Francisco Alliance Health Project - San Francisco California

 University of California San Francisco Alliance Health Project - San Francisco, CA

-University Of California San Francisco Alliance Health Project is treatment facility located at 1930 Market Street in the 94102 zip code in San Francisco, CA that offers medication-assisted substance use treatment.
-It accepts lesbian, gay, bisexual, or transgender LGBT, adult men and people with HIV or AIDS into its treatment program.
+University Of California San Francisco Alliance Health Project is treatment facility located at 1930 Market Street in the 94102 zip code in San Francisco, CA that offers medication assisted substance use treatment.
+It accepts people with co-occurring substance use and pain, people with trauma and adult men into its treatment service.
 University Of California San Francisco Alliance Health Project provides naltrexone administration and relapse prevention from naltrexone to young adults and adults.
-Some of the treatment approaches used by University Of California San Francisco Alliance Health Project consist of relapse prevention, trauma-related counseling and dialectical behavior therapy.
+Some of the treatment approaches used by University Of California San Francisco Alliance Health Project consist of relapse prevention, substance use counseling and trauma-related counseling.

 Address: 1930 Market Street, San Francisco, CA 94102